8 Best Snow Shovels of 2025 [Reviews]

 • Steel blades used to be the most common but have lost their popularity.
 Although steel is durable and works great on ice and hard-packed snow, it is also very heavy.

-• Aluminum blades also work well on ice and hard-packed snow, but are lighter, less durable, and cheaper than steel.
+• Aluminum blades also work well on ice and hard-packed snow, but are lighter and less durable.

 • Polyethylene plastic blades don’t work well on ice or compact snow but are gentle on decking, wood, and stone.
 Plastic blades typically have a non-stick coating so the snow easily slides off.